 Data Security and Privacy

-During 2023, businesses and individuals experienced 72% more data breaches than in 2021 and 2022.
+According to IBM’s Cost of a Data Breach Report 2025, the global average cost of a data breach stands at $4.44 million.
 For this reason, data security is another crucial component of the framework that explains how to safeguard sensitive data from unauthorized access, breaches, and misuse.
 Here, compliance importance is also highlighted, indicating the significance of data privacy regulations such as GDPR, HIPAA, and CCPA.

 The essential factors addressed within the frame of data security are: